apache/calcite-avatica-go/site/go_development.md

 There must be a GPG signature for the tar.gz named: `apache-calcite-avatica-go-src-$version.tar.gz.asc`

-There must be a MD5 hash for the tar.gz named: `apache-calcite-avatica-go-src-$version.tar.gz.md5`

 There must be a SHA256 hash for the tar.gz named: `apache-calcite-avatica-go-src-$version.tar.gz.sha256`

 ## Uploading release artifacts to dev for voting